felipemanga/DRY-DI/README.md

     // Then eat some more!
     getInstanceOf("main").again();

-As you can see, properties are automatically injected before the constructor is called.
+Properties are automatically injected before the constructor is called.
 This feature isn't possible in ES6, however, so you must use a transpiler to convert it to ES5.

-On the other hand, that means you don't need to do this common nonsense:
+On the other hand, that means you don't need to do this common pattern all over the place:

     class A {
         dependency1:IPropertyType;